David Beckham: Personal life

 In 1997, Beckham started dating Victoria Adams after she attended a Manchester United match.
 She was famously known as "Posh Spice" of the pop music group Spice Girls, one of Britain's top pop groups at the time, and his team was also enjoying a great run of success.
 Their relationship instantly attracted a great deal of media attention.
 The couple were dubbed "Posh and Becks" by the media.
-He proposed to her on 24 January 1998 in a restaurant in Cheshunt, England.